 - Once you've been offered and accepted a position, work with your supervisor to complete this form and submit to Human Resources (Melrose 109)

 - Please note that one Student Employment Referral Form is required for every job on campus; referral forms expire at the end of each academic year.

 - If you’ve worked on campus in the past, the forms listed below should be on file with the Office of Human Resources.
 All you’ll need to do is turn in a referral form in Melrose 109.

 - Form I-9 Examples of acceptable identification needed for this form are listed on the last page of this document.
 Bring original identification with you to Human Resources to complete the I-9.

 Contact the Office of Human Resources for questions on the hiring paperwork.

 Now that you’ve got a job, you’ll look forward to receiving your pay check!
 Please note these important details:

 - Record Your Time!
-Log into TimeSaver your supervisor for specific instructions on how to record the hours you work.
+Log into Paycom online or on their app and talk to your your supervisor for specific instructions on how to record the hours you work.

-- Supervisor Approval: TimeSaver© accounts for the current month must be signed off by your supervisor and submitted to Human Resources no later than the first business day of the following month.
+- Supervisor Approval: Paycom submissions for the current month must be signed off by your supervisor weekly and submitted to Human Resources no later than the first business day of the following month.
 Late timecards will delay our ability to pay you.